pmccaughtry/book-finder/README.md

 **/health-details** returns details about uptime, cpu, and virtual memory

-There is also a **catch-all** route to gracefully handle any non-existant routes, returning a 200 to mess with bots, bad actors, etc
+There is also a **catch-all** route to gracefully handle any non-existent routes, returning a 200 to mess with bots, bad actors, etc

 ### Disclosure